-9. Will staff and parents from each school be represented in the CMAT?
+8. Will staff and parents from each school be represented in the CMAT?

 There will be 2 parent governors on each Local Academy Committee.

 There will be no category of "Staff Governor".
 However, Staff Voice is important and therefore the CMAT will expect that schools will take into account staff voice.
-This is in line with latest best practice which encourages staff attendance at local academy committee meetings to report on their areas of expertise whilst recognising the conflicts involved if staff where to take part in governor procedures or to challenge the school leadership.
+This is in line with guidance from the National Governance Association which encourages staff attendance at local academy committee meetings to report on their areas of expertise whilst recognising the conflicts involved if staff where to take part in governor procedures or to challenge the school leadership.
 The role of staff attending meetings to provide professional input and advice based on their particular role or subject knowledge is extremely important and should continue.

-The CMAT Board of Directors is not a representative model and will not have a representative from each school on the Board.
-Directors are appointed to the Board based on skills and experience in order to ensure that the Board is able to discharge its duties effectively and without bias towards any individual school.
+Directors are appointed to the CMAT Board based on skills and experience, in order to ensure a breadth of knowledge and different skills needed so that the Board is able to discharge its duties effectively and without bias towards any individual school.

-10. What is the status of a local academy committee in the new CMAT?
+9. What is the status of a local academy committee in the new CMAT?